DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2022.md

 ## Lecture 16: Operators & Hilbert spaces (13/06/2022 - Marco)

-## Lecture 17: Fourier Transforms and Fourier Transform Equations (16/06/2022)
+## Lecture 17: Fourier Transforms and Fourier Transform Equations (16/06/2022) - Last lecture!
+You can find the pdf of the lesson from [this link](http://DavideMorgante.github.io/files/fourier_transform.pdf).
+Note that this pdf was written by me many years ago, while I was following this course so there are going to be many errors, be careful!